 German Shepherd Dogs are, by nature, an intelligent dog breed.
 This means that they can be trained fairly easily and quickly in tasks and commands.
 Plus, they’re adaptively smart, which means they’re great at picking up cues from owners.

 For these reasons, German Shepherds can easily develop a tendency to be aggressive.
 But it is even more important that you don’t encourage this side of character or behavior.

 As a puppy, if your German Shepherd acts aggressively towards other dogs, animals or other humans, you must stop it immediately.
 Let them know early on that the behavior is not okay.
 They are loyal and loving dogs, so they’ll likely learn.

 Failure to properly train a German Shepherd could prove to be dangerous and in rare cases, fatal.
 As an owner, the last thing you’ll want is for someone or another dog to be injured from your dog.
 It’s not a great feeling.

 How to Stop German Shepherd Aggression

 Whenever your German Shepherd shows an undesirable or aggressive behavior, you must contain him and stop the behavior.
 But how do you actually stop or prevent this from happening in the first place?

 If you’re a novice owner, here are some things you can do to prevent and stop the dangerous behaviors from developing.

 In the beginning, it’s important that you keep your German Shepherd on a leash for walks, especially in the residential neighborhoods.
 This isn’t meant to isolate the dog, but rather keep a safe distance from other people and dogs – just in case.

-If your GSD is showing aggressive traits frequently (lunging at other dogs on walks), it may be a good idea to get professionals involved.
+If your German Shepherd is showing aggressive traits frequently (lunging at other dogs on walks), it may be a good idea to get professionals involved.
 This is not something that can simply be brushed under the carpet.
 It will only get worse.

 This can mean obedience school and training with professionals.
 And in the worst case, you can also hire a canine behavioral specialist to help, though it may be more expensive.